Updated: Jul 17

 “No… do it now.
 You can even use the video from your last live audition to submit online..”
 Wow, no excuses.
 What could it hurt?
 Other than my already bruised ego.
 So I submitted it online.
 Forgot about it.
 Weeks later I was headed to an eye appointment at Walmart when a notification from TEDx hit my inbox.
 Meh… maybe they are offering a discount to attend their upcoming event, I thought.…kinda like when nice restaurants send you a free meal card to thank you for applying when you don’t get hired on.
 I opened it, saw the word "Congratulations" and could barely contain myself.
 After thoroughly reading it a few times, I had a praise break in the Walmart parking lot jetting into the eye place.

 I thank God for not letting me give up and showing me that I am capable of so much more if I just stay faithful.
-And oh yea…when I attended a recent TED talk, I recognized the founder speaking on stage… It was the woman who told me, “Do it now.” #mindblown #grace #mercy #favor #praise #stayfaithful #persevere #Youneverknowwhoiswatchingyou #Godisworkingwhenyoucantsee #nevergiveup God reminded me in real time that it’s nothing for Him.
+And oh yea…when I attended a recent TED talk, I recognized the founder speaking on stage… It was the woman who told me, “Do it now.” #mindblown #grace #mercy #favor #praise #stayfaithful #persevere #Youneverknowwhoiswatchingyou #Godisworkingwhenyoucantsee #nevergiveup God reminded me in real-time that it’s nothing for Him to works things out for me.
 I also know I am nothing apart from Him.
 I’m so glad to know that He is the one working on my destiny and is way better at it than I am.
 It allows me to focus on what’s truly important.
 I’m going to do my best on that stage, but at the end of the day, I just wanna grow.
 Rejection is painful.
 And so is failure.
 But when identity is the goal, as long as we are growing in that, we are already successful.
 And I’ll say that over and over again.
 So I’m gonna talk passionately like I often do, and perform a piece you might have heard, but this time on the TEDxColumbusWomen’s stage.
 To God be the glory!